Computational Aspects of Nearly Single-Peaked Electorates: Nearly Single-Peaked Preferences

-Our last nearly single-peaked notion is the candidate analog of $k$-additional axes.
-In this case we partition the set of candidates into subsets such that all of the restricted profiles are single-peaked consistent.
-This notion is useful for example in the following situation.
+The Candidate Partition distance is similar to Additional Axes: Whereas Additional Axes requires a partition of votes, now we partition the set of candidates.
+For each candidate set in the partition, the profile restricted this candidate set has to be single-peaked consistent.
+This notion is useful, for example, in the following situation.
 Each candidate has an opinion on a controversial Yes/No-issue.
 Depending on their own preference voters will always rank all Yes-candidates before or after all No-candidates.
 It might be that when considering only the Yes- or only the No-candidates, the election is single-peaked.
 Therefore, if we acknowledge the importance of this Yes/No-issue and partition the candidates accordingly, we may obtain two single-peaked elections.